zhouer/Sidekick/docs/protocol.md

 *   Peers exchange library/application versions via the `system/announce` message, allowing for potential future compatibility checks (though not strictly enforced currently).
 *   Implementations **SHOULD** be robust to receiving messages with extra, unexpected fields within the main structure or the `payload`.
 Ignore unknown fields gracefully whenever possible.
 *   Implementations **MUST** validate the presence and basic type of **required** fields (as indicated in payload definitions and TypeScript interfaces) for messages they process.
 Missing required fields should typically result in the message being ignored and a warning logged, or potentially an `error` message being sent back if appropriate.
-*   Adding new modules, actions, or modifying existing payloads in a way that breaks backward compatibility requires updating this specification document and likely coordinating version bumps across the ecosystem components (library, extension, webapp).
+*   Adding new components, actions, or modifying existing payloads in a way that breaks backward compatibility requires updating this specification document and likely coordinating version bumps across the ecosystem components (library, extension, webapp).